inet-tub/ns3-datacenter/simulator/ns-3.35/examples/PowerTCP/README.md

 # Run Workload Simulations

 - **Simulations:** Run `./script-workload.sh` in your terminal to launch workload tests for PowerTCP, Theta-PowerTCP, HPCC, TIMELY and DCQCN.
 The simulation data is written to `dump_workload/`.
-The script launches simulations for
+The script launches simulations for the following cases:
 	- varying loads; no incast traffic
 	- 80% load, 2MB request size and varying request rates
 	- 80% load, 4/second request rate and varying request sizes